Why livestock owners need to be prepared

 Barn fires: the most common disaster

 Preventing barn fires and being prepared in the event of a fire can mean the difference between life and death for your livestock.
-Knowledge of the danger of fires and how to deal with them is of the greatest importance and should be an ongoing concern to livestock owners.
+Know the danger of fires and how to deal with them.

 - Prohibit smoking in or around the barn.
 A discarded cigarette can ignite dry bedding or hay in seconds.